How to Spend 3 Days in Lisbon - A Local’s Itinerary

 This museum is a first glimpse into understanding this Lisbon art form, which has been recognized as a World Heritage by UNESCO.
 Here, you can learn about the history of Fado and its main protagonists, from the iconic Amália Rodrigues to the current names that keep this musical style alive.
 From the instruments to the costumes to the interactive studios, get ready to spend a good hour here.

 Next door is the Church of Santo António de Lisboa.
-Known as the "matchmaker saint," locals often throw a coin into the fountain before the church, especially on June 13, St. Anthony's Day, asking the saint to help them find love or ensure happiness in their marriage.
+Saint Anthony is Lisbon's (and Potugal's) patron saint and is locally known as the "matchmaker saint".
+Locals often come to throw a coin into this church's fountain, especially on June 13 - St. Anthony's Day - asking the saint to help them find love or ensure happiness in their marriage.
+This church is more impressive on the inside than the cathedral and it's free to visit too!

 See a different side of Lisbon in Mouraria

-Here, meander through the winding streets and narrow staircases, stopping to pop into any of the countless small local shops.
-Go up to Largo da Severa square, which is so-called because it was where Severa, the first Portuguese fado singer, was born and lived.
+In the neighborhood, meander through the winding streets and narrow staircases, stopping to pop into any of the countless small local shops.
+Also be sure to go up to Largo da Severa square, which is so-called because it was where Severa, the first Portuguese fado singer, was born and lived.

-Then, return to Martim Moniz square and enter the Hotel Mundial for a sunset drink on its rooftop, which overlooks downtown Lisbon.
+After a good walk, return to Martim Moniz square and enter the Hotel Mundial where you can enjoy a sunset drink on the hotel rooftop.

 Evening